Your overall wellbeing is incredibly important especially when you are uninsured. This week, I wrap up the Uninsured series.

 Have we taken leave of our senses?
 No. We’ve become incredibly lazy.

 We want a “magic pill” to reverse a lifetime of poor lifestyle choices.
 We don’t want to exercise, cook real food, stop watching television or staring into our phones because there’s no motivation when we can just take a pill to “fix it”.

 Where Did All The Pills Come From?

-Herbs, botanicals and essential oils (aromatherapy) were the forerunner of your current toxic pills.
+Herbs, botanicals and essential oils (aromatherapy) were the healthy forerunner of your current toxic pills.
 Up until the mid-20th century, we relied on the bounty of nature to help us stay healthy.
 Don’t believe me?
 Ayurvedic and Chinese medicine have relied on nature for their healthcare for thousands of years.
 Here are the basic beliefs of Traditional Chinese Medicine (TCM):

 The ancient beliefs on which TCM is based include the following:

 - The human body is a miniature version of the larger, surrounding universe.